asearer/findHiddenWin/README.md

 # findHiddenWin
-Python script to find hidden files on Windows systems.
+Python script to find and list hidden files on Windows systems.